canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     systemctl stop irqbalance
     systemctl status irqbalance

-Also, it's useful to keep the ``systemd`` services separated from the real-time application.
+Lastly, it's useful to keep the ``systemd`` services separated from the real-time application.
 You can do this by setting the ``CPUAffinity`` parameter in the ``/etc/systemd/system.conf`` file to the cores you want to isolate.
 For example: